openigtlink/ROS-IGTL-Bridge/README.md

 - Ubuntu 14.04 + ROS Indigo
 - Ubuntu 16.04 + ROS Kinetic Kame

-[Install OpenIGTLink]

-Please refer to http://openigtlink.org/.
+First, install OpenIGTLink in your local computer.
+A detailed instruction can be found at http://openigtlink.org/.
 In the following instruction, we assume that the build directory for the OpenIGTLink library is located at: ~/igtl/OpenIGTLink-build

     $ cd <your OpenIGTLink directory>
     $ git clone https://github.com/openigtlink/OpenIGTLink.git